PaulSHahn/emacssetup/README.md

 implications.
 Know that before you blindly type the above into a terminal.

-**python-lsp-server** If you want to use lsp-mode with Python, you will need a python language back-end, such as the python-lsp-server.
-You can install this in your python environment with pip:
+**python-lsp-server** If you want to use lsp-mode with Python, you will need a python language back-end, such as the *python-lsp-server*.
+Since *python-lsp-server* is a python package, you can install it in your python environment with pip:

 ```bash
 pip install python-lsp-server[all]